SWAPDROiD/CustomAlertDialogProvider/README.md

 ## Custom Alert Dialog Provider
-You can use this project to show alert with good UI and animation from any where without eriting repetative things.
+You can use this project to show alert with good full customizable UI and animation from any where without eriting repetative things.
 This project is in Kotlin.

 ### Use Below Code